A Survey of Reinforcement Learning from Human Feedback: Feedback

 We distinguish between post-facto improvements, calling them \emph{corrections}, and improvements made while the agent is acting, calling them \emph{interventions}.
 The key difference is that the uncorrected trajectory is available in the case of corrections, while it can only be estimated in the case of interventions.

 Interventions can be considered to be an instance of the shared autonomy setting since the agent and the user share autonomy to reach a common goal.
-There are two main ways to leverage interventions: One is to learn form the occurrence of an intervention itself that the prior behavior was suboptimal, as done, e.g., by \citet{luo2024rlif} by directly inferring negative rewards from interventions without learning a reward model, and the other is to learn from the corrected trajectory.
+There are two main ways to leverage interventions: One is to learn from the occurrence of an intervention itself that the prior behavior was suboptimal, as done, e.g., by \citet{luo2024rlif} by directly inferring negative rewards from interventions without learning a reward model, and the other is to learn from the corrected trajectory.
 The latter setting is studied by \citet{abramson2022improving}, who ask humans to intercede on agent failure.
 They use this to collect targeted demonstrations where the agent is the weakest and to identify challenging situations for their evaluations.
 The gathered data is then used for behavior cloning and reward model training.
 The fact that a correction occurred is not directly used as feedback.
 In addition to the above distinction, interventions can come in two main formats: Either by overtaking control from the agent to correct its behavior or by physically correcting the agent's movements. \Citet{losey2022physical} proposes to learn a reward model from such physical corrections, a method that was later extended \citep{losey2018including} to incorporate uncertainty for active learning and risk-sensitive deployment. \Citet{li2021learning} further extend this setting to learn from a sequence of correlated physical corrections without needing to wait until the trajectory is completed.

 The correction case is closely related to the setting of coactive learning~\citep{shivaswamy2015coactive}, in which a learning system repeatedly proposes a solution which a user may correct to reach a common goal. \Citet{jain2015learning} treat corrections as a demonstration while \citet{jeon2020rewardrational} propose (but do not evaluate) an alternative interpretation of inferring implicit preferences from comparisons by assuming the corrected trajectory is preferred over the original one.
+Corrections are also commonly used in the \gls{LLM} fine-tuning setting to incorporate AI feedback: By prompting a language model with a set of principles, it can critique and revise a generated response according to those principles.
+This can then be used to generate demonstrations \citep{bai2022constitutional} or targeted pairwise preferences \citep{castricato2024suppressing} and to internalize these principles with further training on this data.

 \paragraph{Natural Language}

 Natural language is a versatile form of feedback that can be used to convey a wide range of information.
 It cannot only be used to express preferences, but also to suggest concrete changes.
 Natural language feedback may be given on any \textbf{granularity}, at any level of \textbf{abstraction}.
 Its defining features are that it is given explicitly (\textbf{explicitness}) in the context of a single (\textbf{arity}) observed behavior or policy (\textbf{involvement}) with descriptive \textbf{intent}.